czarobxm/linear-hourglass-transformer/README.md

 - Implementation of Linear Hourglass Transformers.
 - Easy-to-follow code structure.
 - Customizable parameters for training and evaluation.
-- Sample datasets for quick testing.
+- Code to download datasets.

 ## Requirements